Download Whitepaper

 “We used to assign all controls to the Head of Audit.
 Now, we push responsibility to where execution actually happens—HR, IT, functional teams.”

 This shift means that staff across the firm, not just risk teams, interact with the ISQM framework.
-And that requires support tools, accountability structures, and most of all—clarity.
+And that requires support GRC tools, accountability structures, and most of all—clarity.

-Grant Thornton uses Cerex to set up monthly execution tasks for HR (e.g., onboarding documentation), with automated reminders and evidence tracking.
+Grant Thornton uses CERRIX to set up monthly execution tasks for HR (e.g., onboarding documentation), with automated reminders and evidence tracking.
 Over 60% of their 214 ISQM-related controls are now integrated into these workflows.

 Transparency Drives Awareness